Roger Frederick Mack, 89, of Valley City, went to be with the Lord on Thursday, January 21, 2021.

 The Bauer Funeral Home has the honor of serving Roger’s family.

-in memory of Roger Frederick Mack, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Roger Frederick Mack, please visit our floral store.